hbctraining/Intro-to-R/lessons/07_ggplot2.md

 * linetype
 * size

-To start, we will add position for the x- and y-axis since `geom_point` requires the most basic information about a scatterplot, i.e. what you want to plot on the x and y axes.
-All of the others mentioned above are optional.
+To start, we will specify x- and y-axis since `geom_point` requires the most basic information about a scatterplot, i.e. what you want to plot on the x and y axes.
+All of the other plot elements mentioned above are optional.

 ```r
 ggplot(new_metadata) +